mengjian0502/TorchInference_RRAM/README.md

 ### Low-precision weight decomposition

 The `Qcon2dDoreFa` module will first decompose the pre-trained low precision weight into specific bit-counts before the bit-by-bit processing, from LSB to MSB.
-For instance, given the 4-bit weight $W$ with size $128 \times 128 \times 3 \times 3$, after the [decomposition](https://github.com/mengjian0502/TorchInference_RRAM/blob/d5b2304f7ef2929a20ad44b4cdcf23590ad02ada/models/quant/neurosim_modules.py#L11),  the weight tensor will be extended to a $ 4 \times 128 \times 128 \times 3 \times 3 $ and `saved` as an external `.pt` file under `/prob/`.
-Each  $1 \times 128 \times 128 \times 3 \times 3$ corresponding the different bit-levels, from LSB to MSB.
+For instance, given the 4-bit weight *W* with size 128 x 128 x 3 x 3, after the [decomposition](https://github.com/mengjian0502/TorchInference_RRAM/blob/d5b2304f7ef2929a20ad44b4cdcf23590ad02ada/models/quant/neurosim_modules.py#L11),  the weight tensor will be extended to a 4 x 128 x 128 x 3 x 3 and saved as an external `.pt` file under `/prob/`.
+Each 1 x 128 x 128 x 3 x 3 corresponding the different bit-levels, from LSB to MSB.
 The following table summarizes the inference accuracy with different cell precisions:

 | VGG7: W4/A4 | ADC Precision | Inference Acc. |
 | :---------: | :-----------: | :------------: |